grimy86/grimy86/README.md

 - C# GUI App that: runs powershell scripts, extracts system info to .csv files and mails them.
 - C# summary in 2025
 - Reverse engineering role for TryHackMe's Hackfinity student contest @ Cyber Legion
+- Software architecture in C# for Mailing, System & Windows Process services.
+  - Reads out all of the system info: NTAccounts, OSVersionInfo, Win32_OperatingSystem Info, Win32_Processor Info, etc...
+  - Mail services to be used by a in-house "bot" to send application csv's, bool results, etc. to a team mailaddress.
+  - Windows Process services that handle complete control over administrative tasks like executing batch, ps1, .exe, etc.

 </details>